anordal/shellharden/how_to_do_things_safely_in_bash.md

 ShellCheck warns only about special commands like `local` in this case.

-If you still want to use `local`, this is correct:
+To use `local`, separate the declaration from the assignment:

     set -e # Fail if nproc is not installed local jobs